 The Serpent Company

-Most infamous among the mercenary companies operating out of the TBD coast, The Serpent Company markets itself as discreet, professional, and willing to take any contract, no matter how small.
+Most infamous among the mercenary companies operating out of the Bay of Blood, The Serpent Company markets itself as discreet, professional, and willing to take any contract, no matter how small.

 Its detractors call it a gang of assassins-for-hire, and they're mostly correct, but people who go up against them expecting a group of petty criminals are in for a rude surprise.
 The Serpent Company's discipline and loyalty are second to none.
 Though they are pragmatic about losses while on assignment, they will go to any lengths to avenge a comrade killed or captured outside the lines of duty.